SAP/ui5-tooling/rfcs/0008-resource-tagging-during-build.md

 However it increases the complexity of the custom task API by adding a new entity that needs to be described and understood.
 To ensure that tasks can be executed independently from the UI5 build (i.e. direct function call), the new `taskUtil` parameter must be optional.
 This might make the task implementation more complex.

-It does not have an impact for most of the UI5 Tooling users, so there are no major drawbacks expected.
+It does not have an impact for most of the UI5 CLI users, so there are no major drawbacks expected.

 Dependencies can be tagged, but might have already been processed.
 Therefore, depending on the tag, the desired effect might not occur.